mladenbolic/akka-crawler/README.md

 > We should pass 1 argument when running the application and it should be the url of a web site we want to crawl.

-* Diabetic patients die without insulin:
+* Crawl web site having specified url:

     Command: